 The resistance is provided by magnets that you move closer to the flywheel (inside the casing) by turning the tension knob clockwise to increase the amount you are pushing against and vice versa to reduce the resistance.
 It provides a consistent level of resistance and is quiet.

 The transition between the levels is smooth so there is no impact and you can keep a steady pedaling pace..

 The resistance on the bike is fine for those looking for light or moderate exercise.

 For anyone who does a lot of exercise or is looking for more challenging low impact cardio workouts they are going to find it does get tough enough for them to get the workout they want and be disappointed with the bike.
-(Check out our best spin bikes under $500 for more challenging workouts but they aren’t in recumbent style bikes).
+(Check out our indoor cycles guide for more challenging workouts but they aren’t in recumbent style bikes).

 At resistance levels of 1 – 2 it feels almost like you are freewheeling.
 Most people looking for moderate exercise find their level are between 3 – 6 which is enough to get a bit of a sweat up and raise the heart rate.

 Levels 7 and 8 are a little tougher and depending on your level of fitness can be too tough initially (unless you are in good shape).
 You may also find that the cycling motion can start to be a little choppy with it slowing down and then speeding up again as you push the pedal.
 It does add a little impact to the motion.